 "You know the expression too much of a good thing?
 Well, that's how we're feeling about Millennial Pink.
 It had its run and we've moved on, but don't discount pinks.
 We're still loving watermelon hues especially when paired with clay."—Stacy Garcia, owner of Stacy Garcia Inc.

 “I’m ready to leave behind super neutral spaces.
 Don’t get me wrong, I love a clean color palette, but mixed with interesting pieces and textures, too.
 So many clients think they’ll get tired of pattern or color, but I’m looking forward to proving them wrong.
 I’m hoping for more color, more pattern, and more daring choices.” —Maggie Griffin, founder and principal designer at Maggie Griffin Design

 If you do want to stick to a fully neutral color palette, consider bringing in plenty of textural pieces to keep things interesting.
 Macrame wall hanging, faux fur pillows, and chunky knit blankets are all great options.

 5. Say Au Revoir to Accent Walls

 “One home trend that is out for 2020 is accent walls.
-These accent walls were once popular because it added a splash of color or drama, but now they give off an unfinished and non-cohesive aesthetic to the space due to the contrast of inconsistencies.
+These accent walls were once popular because they added a splash of color or drama, but now they give off an unfinished and non-cohesive aesthetic to the space due to the contrast of inconsistencies.
 It is better to use a nice wallcovering throughout the space or leave all the walls and trim painted the same color.
 This will create a much better impact by creating a cohesive and balanced backdrop for furniture and decor.” — Nina Magon, founder and principal of Contour Interior Design